 How is isotropic behaviour specified?

-At low frequencies, the dimensions of a probe will be relative small compared to the wavelength of the RF field.
+At low frequencies, the dimensions of a probe will be relative small in comparison to the wavelength of the field.
 For example, at 50 MHz, the wavelength is 1.5m, making every E-field probe relatively small.
 In this case, an E-field probe will have a rather good isotropic response by default.

-However, at frequencies above a few GHz, the dimensions of a E-Field probe become significant compared to the wavelength of the measured field and large isotropic deviations will occur.
+Frequencies above a few GHz, the dimensions of an E-Field probe become significant.
+Especially when compared to the wavelength of the measured field and large isotropic deviations will occur.

-Currently, E-field probe manufacturers specify their isotropic performance at frequencies below 2 GHz where the isotropic response of the E-field probes still look relatively good.
-The more interesting and relevant area to measure E-field probe isotropic response would be at the highest frequency the probe is used.
+Currently, E-field probe manufacturers specify their isotropic performance at frequencies below 2 GHz.
+The isotropic response of the E-field probes still look relatively good a these lower frequencies.
+The most relevant area to know the isotropic response of is at higher or highest frequency of the probe.

-Measurements of a large number of different E-field probes of well know probe manufacturers show that at frequencies between 3 and 6 GHz, isotropic errors are in the range of 6 to 10 dB!
+Measurements of numerous different E-field probes of well know probe manufacturers show that at higher frequencies.
+Between 3 and 6 GHz, isotropic errors are in the range of 6 to 10 dB!
 The Isotropic importance is therefore shown to be paramount.